Our tip will be online shortly. Please check back soon.

 Triumph Hurdle Betting Tips

-The Grade 1 Triumph Hurdle is for Juvenile (four year old) hurdlers only, over a distance of two miles and a furlong.
-Held on the final day of the Cheltenham Festival (Friday 17th March 2017), it has been an excellent race for leading trainer Nicky Henderson with six lifetime wins.
+The Grade 1 Triumph Hurdle is for Juvenile (four-year-old) hurdlers only, over a distance of two miles one furlong.
+Held on the final day of the Cheltenham Festival (Friday 17th March), it has been an excellent race for leading trainer Nicky Henderson, with six lifetime wins.

 The Triumph Hurdle betting trends to consider are as follows:

 - 9 of the last 10 winners placed on their last start before the Triumph Hurdle; 6 of them won